Trump’s Bad Bet #1: DAPL

 1. The tribes and others affected by the decision deserve a meaningful say.
 They didn’t get it.
 In January, the U.S. Army Corps of Engineers initiated a public comment period for the preparation of an Environmental Impact Statement.
-Yesterday, the Army Corps shut down the public comment and announced that it would grant the easement to complete the pipeline.
+On February 7, the Army Corps shut down the public comment and announced that it would grant the easement to complete the pipeline.

 2. Trump broke the law.
 Agencies have to justify a reverse course.
 Here, the Army Corps didn’t.

 3. The National Environmental Policy Act requires agencies to analyze new information.
 Again, the Army Corps didn’t.

 4. Trump ignored his own order.
 His own presidential memorandum requires conditions on the easement that are “necessary and appropriate.”
 Completing an Environmental Impact Statement is needed to determine such conditions.

 5. Additional analysis is needed to prevent and detect oil leaks.
 Existing analysis does not adequately address these issues.
 In fact, the Army Corps continues to keep critical risk analysis and spill response documents secret.
 And the risks are real: In December, as the Standing Rock Sioux and its allies resisted Dakota Access, a pipeline rupture — just 150 miles away — undetected by leak-detection systems spilled 176,000 gallons into a nearby creek.